Leonard Cheshire Disability: History

+In August 2020, whilst Leonard Cheshire was carrying out a redundancy programme, it was reported to the i newspaper that Leonard Cheshire and Scope were planning a merger.
+A spokesperson for Leonard Cheshire denied that they were discussing a merger at that time.

+In March 2022 due to financial pressures, the charity began a redundancy process for job roles outside of its front line care and supported living services.
+The charity made 300 redundancies but reported it still struggled to recruit front line staff.
+In April 2022, a serious incident was made by the charity to the Charity Commission for England and Wales, due to the serious financial challenges faced by the organization.

+Further measures to improve the charity's financial position included additional redundancies, care home closures and sales of services to other providers.
+In 2024, the charity reported its first financial surplus for six years.
+Its expenditure fell by more than £10m to £150m in the year to March 2024, while its income dipped to £152m.
+Further cuts and sales were planned in 2024/25, as the charity sought to build further reserves and funds for investment.

-International work
+International work (1953-2023)

 As well as supporting the Leonard Cheshire Global Alliance, the charity has run programmes in countries outside the UK since its inception.
-On 4 July 1969 the first international Cheshire conference officially adopted 'The Singapore Declaration', the first attempt to define the nature of Cheshire organisations across the world.
+On 4 July 1969, the first international Cheshire conference officially adopted 'The Singapore Declaration', the first attempt to define the nature of Cheshire organisations across the world.
 The first international project was a Self Reliance programme, which covered various costs including grants for vehicles, building costs and the further development of new organisations.

 From 1988, the international secretariat ran an International Training and Development programme which supported Cheshire organisations through training initiatives for care staff and managers.

 As thinking around disability started to change, the adoption of the UN Convention on the Rights of Persons with Disabilities (UNCRPD) at the United Nations in 2006 led to different funding availability and a new approach.
 In response, the international directorate moved from being a secretariat for a network of organisations to a provider of programmes for disabled people globally.

+In 2018, a database of disability statistics called the Disability Data Portal was launched for people with disabilities to use to monitor and demand changes within their country of residence.

+As part of a call for new trustees in late 2022, Leonard Cheshire announced plans for a significant scaling back and a review of the make-up and direction of its social care services.
+International work was not mentioned as part of their new 'smaller' organisation.
+In 2023 it was confirmed in their annual report that they had stopped all international work and the department was closed.